johnhenry/AuthenticAccess/README.md

 ###I-1: The OAuth 2.0 API Console
 Each OAuth 2.0 Provider should have an api console to manage your application online.
 ####I-1a: Find it by searching the web for something like "YOUR_SERVICE_PROVIDER OAuth 2.0 API" or try contacting the service provider directly.

-A list of API Consoles URIs for a few popular providers is provided in part IV-1.
+A list of API Consoles URIs for a few popular providers is provided in *Part IV-1*.
 ####I-1b: Once you have found the API console, you are going to have to create a new app.
 The way in which you do this may vary between providers, but it should be easy to figure out.

 ####I-1c: Next, set up your applications redirect URI(s).
 This is where the application will redirect an access token for use when retrieving data.

 Note that some providers will need you the specify the exact page to which the data will be directed (like Google), while others only need that the domain be specified (like Microsoft).
 Still others may not need you actually specify the redirect uri at all(Facebook?).

 ####I-1d: Finally get the take note of the application's ID (also know as a lient ID).
 It will be used very shortly.

 ####I-1e: You may notice that your application also has something called a "Secret" or an "Application Secret".
 You can ignore this as it is not needed for this workflow.
 It's generally only applicable to workflows that need javascript.

 ###I-2: Coding Your Starting Page

 Your app needs a starting page.
 This is where the user will begin the process of allowing the OAuth provider to grand your application data.

 ####I-2a: On the starting page of your app, import the included "API_Service.php" file using the PHP Standard Library Function include or require.
 I prefer to use require, but it doesn't matter that much.

 ####I-2b: Next, use the API_Service constructor to create a new service object.
 Your code should like something like this:

 * $service = new API_Service($state,$auth_url,$client_id,$scope,$redirect_uri,$response_type);
 	* But before you can actually create the service object, you need to define all of the parameters to pass into the function.
 Note that each parameter must be a string or a number.
 * $state - This will be returned to your redirect URI along with your access token.
 It's best use is if you have multiple services that direct to the same address and you need a way to differentiate between them.
 * $auth_uri - This is the address that you will send the user to in order to access their data.
-	* A list of AUTH URIs for some popular providers is provided in part IV-2.
+	* A list of AUTH URIs for some popular providers is provided in *Part IV-2*.
 * $client_id - This is the same as the application's Client ID that you should have gotten from the API Console In step I-1d.
 * $scope - This defines the user data that your application is requesting.
 This string takes the form a a delimited list of scopes as defined by your applications service provider.
 	* Note that the delimiter for the list may also vary by provider.
-	* A list of scopes for some popular providers along with their necessary delimiters is provided in part IV-3.
+	* A list of scopes for some popular providers along with their necessary delimiters is provided in *Part IV-3*.
 * $redirect_uri - This is the page to which the data will be delivered once the user authorizes the service provider to give your application the requested information.
 This page must match the request uri described in step I-1c.
 	* You will be setting up this page in step I-3.
 * $request_type - While there are multiple request types that you can make, this workflow uses the "token" request type.
 You can actually leave this parameter out and it will automatically be set to "token".